awesomerank/awesomerank.github.io/lists/quozd/awesome-dotnet.md

 * [Avalonia ★2862](https://github.com/AvaloniaUI/Avalonia) - A multi-platform .NET UI framework (formerly known as Perspex).
 * [Modern UI for WPF - MUI ★1277](https://github.com/firstfloorsoftware/mui) - Set of controls and styles to convert WPF applications into a great looking Modern UI apps.
 * [WinApi ★64](https://github.com/prasannavl/WinApi) - A simple, direct, ultra-thin CLR library for high-performance Win32 Native Interop with automation, windowing, DirectX, OpenGL and Skia helpers.
+* [Neutronium ★159](https://github.com/NeutroniumCore/Neutronium) - Build .NET desktop applications using HTML, CSS, javascript and MVVM bindings such as with WPF.

 ## HTML and CSS